utsavtyagi/ansible/README.md

 # Ansible

 ## 1. Introduction to Ansible
 Ansible is an open-source IT automation tool.
-It helps automate configuration management, application deployment, and task automation.
+It helps automate configuration management, application deployment, task automation, orchestration, and many other IT processes.
+It is free to use and it simplify operations and reduce complexity.
+It allows you to automate almost any task across your infrastructure.

-### Key Features
-- Agentless: No need to install agents on nodes.
-- Simple YAML-based configuration.
-- Extensive collection of built-in modules.
+Ansible uses simple, human-readable scripts known as playbooks.
+In a playbook, you define the desired state of a local or remote system, and Ansible ensures that the system remains in that state.

+Ansible's design focuses on the following principles:
+**Agent-less architecture:** Ansible does not require agents to be installed on managed nodes, minimizing maintenance overhead.
+**Simplicity:** Playbooks use clear YAML syntax, making them easy to read and understand.
+Ansible connects to remote machines using SSH with existing OS credentials.
+**Scalability and flexibility:** Ansible's modular design supports a wide range of operating systems, cloud platforms, and network devices, enabling easy scaling of automated tasks.
+**Idempotence and predictability:** Ansible only makes changes when necessary.
+If the system already matches the desired state defined in the playbook, no changes are made, even if the playbook is run multiple times.

 ### Installation
 To install Ansible on a Linux system: